Wyoming Off Grid Laws: An In-Depth Guide

 All natural streams, springs, lakes, and other still water in Wyoming belong to the state.

-The state does not recognize riparian rights: just because there is water on your property, it does not mean you have the right to use it.
-Instead, Wyoming follows the doctrine of prior appropriation: whoever put the water to beneficial use first has the first right to use the water.
+The state does not recognize riparian rights: just because there is water on your property does not mean you have the right to use it.
+Instead, Wyoming follows the doctrine of prior appropriation: whoever puts the water to beneficial use first has the first right to use the water.

 In times of drought or water scarcity, senior water rights holders get to use the water before junior water rights holders.
-There is an exception though: groundwater wells yielding 25gpm or less and used only for domestic or stock purposes have preferred rights, regardless of priority date.
+There is an exception: groundwater wells yielding 25 gpm or less and used only for domestic or stock purposes have preferred rights, regardless of priority date.

 Surface Water Laws in Wyoming

 Before using any surface water in Wyoming – including water on or next to your property – you must apply for a permit with the state engineer.
 You’ll need to have an engineer or surveyor licensed in the state prepare documentation for the permit application.
-If your permit is granted, you’ll need to file additional paperwork after the water is put to use as well.
+If your permit is granted, you must file additional paperwork after the water is put to use.

 Diverting Surface Water

-To divert a stream or other body of water, you will need to apply for an in-stream flow permit.
+To divert a stream or other body of water, you must apply for an in-stream flow permit.
 The state engineer must conduct a public hearing before granting a permit.

 Digging a Pond on Your Property

-It is legal in Wyoming to dig a small pond or reservoir on your property.
+Digging a small pond or reservoir on your property is legal in Wyoming.
 You still must file a permit but only need to file a simplified form, so long as the pond:

 Well Water Laws in Wyoming